aws-samples/aws-dbs-refarch-edw/README.md

 [Amazon Redshift](https://aws.amazon.com/redshift) is a fast, fully managed parallel data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and your existing business intelligence (BI) tools.
 It allows you to run complex analytic queries against petabytes of structured data, using sophisticated query optimization, columnar storage on high-performance local disks, and massively parallel query execution.

-This project provides you with an overview of the most common deployment models and reference architectures that we see built by customers with the Redshift service.
+This repository provides you with an overview of the most common data, deployment, and reference architectures that we see built by customers with the Redshift service.
 Redshift is extremely flexible, and able to be run both within VPC and in EC2 Classic networking environments.
 These reference architectures only assume that you run the service within VPC, which offers significant security, simplicity, and performance benefits over non-VPC deployments.
 We start with data architectures that work well for analytics, then cover simple deployment models, and then move to other types of use cases and data integrations.

 ## Data Architectures